water3d/eedl/docs/source/user_guide/working_with_eedl.rst

 Working with EEDL
 ======================

-Currently EEDL can only be installed from the `GitHub repository`_.
-Distribution through PyPI (i.e. via pip) and Conda Forge are coming soon.
+Currently EEDL can be installed from the `GitHub repository`_ or via PyPI (i.e. via pip).
+Distribution via Conda Forge may come in the future.

 .. _GitHub repository: https://github.com/water3d/eedl/